 A note from Megan

 I am an able-bodied, white, cis-gendered woman.
-I grew up on the extraordinary unceded lands of rural southeast Alaska and am currenlty living on the transitional lands of Hong Kong.
+I grew up on the extraordinary unceded Tlinget lands of rural southeast Alaska and am currenlty living on the transitional lands of Hong Kong.

 Healing our trauma empowers us.
 It does this by reuniting us with the immense biological power that enabled our survival.
 As we come back into a relationship with our sensate selves, we gain access to our whole being.
 It is from here that we live truly, that we interact and engage fully with our world.
 It is from this whole self that we can take sustainable action for change in our communities and build a healthy society.

 I am committed to social justice, and consider healing work's true purpose to bring people into relationship with themsleves in a way that enables their needed unique action and relationship with their community and our world.
-We are part of collective experience that we are shaping every single day.
+We are part of a collective experience that we are shaping every single day.
 Attending to our health and wellbeing through a nervous system regulation approach allows us access to the vitality of our biological nature.

-I'm deeply honored and grateful to support someone through their courageous and radical act of healing.
+I'm deeply honored and grateful to support someone in their courageous and radical act of healing.
 I do not shy away from supporting client's unique exploration of how patriarchy, white supremacy, and globalized neo-liberal captialism have impacted each of us.
 Self-exploration, growth, and development is not for the faint-hearted but for the inspired warriors of our species.
 Daily, I am both moved and humbled by the brave hearts and spirit of the people with whom I work.
 And I am continually awed by the extraordinary resilience of the organic healing capacity deeply seeded within each and every one of us.